mirzafahad/mirzafahad.github.io/_posts/2013-02-22-wifi-rouge-access-point-part3.md

 comments: true
 ---

-In this part 3 of the "**Build a Man-in-the-Middle System**" tutorial, I will demonstrate how to set up your very own rogue access point where people will connect to you.
+In this final part of the "**Build a Man-in-the-Middle System**" tutorial, I will demonstrate how to set up your very own rogue access point where people will connect to you.
 You can use this technique anywhere there’s a WiFi hotspot.
 And all with open source tools!

+I will also show some basics of Wireshark, a network protocol analyzer, to read sniffed packets.

 # 1. Access Point
 Before we get started, make sure you have two WiFi interfaces or one WiFi and one Ethernet interface.
 One will be used for creating access point and the other one will be used for internet.
 Because you will need to provide internet access to your users.
 If not, they will realize something is wrong and will disconenct from your access point. **I will use Ethernet**.
 But the instructions are same either way.

 To turn our wifi adapter into access point mode we will use a tool called `hostapd`.
 It is a user space daemon for access point and authentication servers.
 To install type the following command in a terminal:
 ~~~
 sudo apt-get update
 sudo apt-get install hostapd